surbhi18/personal-website/group.md

 * [Maxon Rubin-Toles](https://www.linkedin.com/in/max-rubin-toles)
 * [Maya Gambhir](https://mayapalgambhir.com/)

-I am fortunate to collaborate with several PhD students at Penn (and other places) who I do not directly advise.
+I am also fortunate to collaborate with several PhD students at Penn (and other places) who I do not directly advise.

 ## Past Students
 ### Masters Student(s)